1987

 The director wants to do the shot at 11pm with a cast of two and a watching crowd of 500.
 (Mainly Aussies).
 To say it was hard work is putting it mildly.

 The majority of the crowd were alright and watched the filming in silence as the actors went through their dialogue scenes.
 But there was one (there’s always one!) that wants to add words to the scene.
+Gypsy Dave was non too pleased...
 I’m asked by the production manager if I would have a quiet word with him.
 (That’s what I’m there for)

-We got a nice letter from production a week later thanking us for the cool way we handled the night and promise of more work.
-(I DON’T THINK SO)
+We received a nice letter from the production department about a week later, thanking us for the cool and controlled way we handled the crowds that night, promising us lots more work if we wanted it.
+I don’t think so, do you?!

 CASUALTY…Director Michael Brayshaw…Producer Garaint Morris…BBCTV…